hhorne/EfModelComposer/readme.md

+##EfModelComposer

 Manually adding and maintaining EntityFramework type configurations can be a pain.
-K Scott Allen wrote [a great blog](http://odetocode.com/blogs/scott/archive/2011/11/28/composing-entity-framework-fluent-configurations.aspx) post showing how to use MEF in order to add configurations in a scalable way.
-This library packages the provided approach into a reusable extension method and utility class.
+K Scott Allen wrote [a great blog post](http://odetocode.com/blogs/scott/archive/2011/11/28/composing-entity-framework-fluent-configurations.aspx) showing how to use MEF in order to add configurations in a scalable way.
+This library packages the provided approach into a pluggable way.

 [![Build status](https://ci.appveyor.com/api/projects/status/vpjnu4fhpkvq6pvk)](https://ci.appveyor.com/project/hhorne/efmodelcomposer)

+**Install from Nuget**

+	Install-Package EfModelComposer

 **Example Usage**